taiki-e/setup-cross-toolchain-action/README.md

       # setup-cross-toolchain sets the `CARGO_BUILD_TARGET` environment variable,
       # so there is no need for an explicit `--target` flag.
       - run: cargo test --verbose
+      # `cargo run` also works.
+      - run: cargo run --verbose
+      # You can also run the cross-compiled binaries directly.
+      - run: ./target/aarch64-unknown-linux-gnu/debug/my-app
 ```

 ### Example workflow: Multiple targets